PrincessCyanMarine/SimpleVeinminer/README.md

 ##### As this is my first mod, I'm not 100% sure if I've done everything the most efficient way possible, but I did my best

+# Found a bug?
+Has a suggestion?
+Any complaints?

+Please leave a comment on [curseforge](https://www.curseforge.com/minecraft/mc-mods/simple-veinminer) or [modrinth](https://modrinth.com/mod/simple-veinminer) or [create an issue](https://github.com/PrincessCyanMarine/Simple-Veinminer/issues) on Github

 # Enchantments and multiplayer

 I haven't tested any modded enchantments (yet), but the vanilla ones work correctly